MarcoSimoes/setplaysdataset/README.md

 ### Requirements ###

 * Install **git** and **docker** in a modern Linux distribution.
 * Use of Docker Desktop in Windows 10 or + is also possible, but we haven't tested this setup.
+If you want to try using the toolkit in Windows, install and set up Docker Desktop, WSL2, and an X Server for Windows.
 * Check if your computer uses an NVIDIA Graphic Card and install updated NVIDIA Drivers.
 Make sure your OS is really using your NVIDIA drivers.
 * Just update your graphic card drivers if you do not use an NVIDIA Graphic Card.